 firstname.lastname@example.org and explain your problem.

-Book only after you and Kip have agreed on a plan, which may be a very different plan than you originally propose.
+Book only after you and April have agreed on a plan, which may be a very different plan than you originally propose.

-Also, the only way to reach him is through the email just given.
+Also, the only way to reach April is through the email just given.

-Logistically, the two travel days are the most complicated days of camp.
-For the safety of your child, we must have clear, correct and current information about his or her itinerary.
-This year we expect to try a new method to obtain good information; we will have families of enrolled students fill out an online travel form shortly before May 15.
+Logistically, the two travel days are the most complicated days of our program.
+For the safety of your child, we must have clear, correct and current information about his or her itinerary, even if you are traveling by car.